mlarhrouch/azure-pipeline-gpt-pr-review/README.md

 ![allow_access_token](https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review/blob/main/images/allow_access_token.png?raw=true)

+### Azure Open AI service

+If you choose to use the Azure Open AI service, you must fill in the endpoint and API key of Azure OpenAI.
+The format of the endpoint is as follows: https://{XXXXXXXX}.openai.azure.com/openai/deployments/{MODEL_NAME}/chat/completions?api-version={API_VERSION}

 ## Contributions

 Found and fixed a bug or improved on something?
 Contributions are welcome!
 Please target your pull request against the `main` branch or report an issue on [GitHub](https://github.com/mlarhrouch/azure-pipeline-gpt-pr-review/issues) so someone else can try and implement or fix it.